 Therapetic Use Exemptions

 1 International Level Fencers – are those in the top 64 of the FIE senior world rankings at the start of the international season.
 They need to apply to the FIE

 2 National Level Fencers – are those selected for the upcoming GBR senior teams for European Championships, World Championships, or Olympic Games.
 They need to apply to UKAD.

 3 All other fencers – if required to provide a sample for testing are able to use the Retroactive TUE process.

-CDP for Coaches – Any coach wishing to accompany a GBR athlete to an FIE event, whether as a personal coach or as a squad coach must have undergone the online anti-doping training course Coach Clean within the last three years.
+CDP for Coaches – Any coach wishing to accompany a GBR athlete to an FIE or EFC event, whether as a personal coach or as a squad coach must have undergone the online anti-doping training course Coach Clean within the last two years.

-Coaches accompanying U17s to EFC internationals, or coaching any competing athletes (whether in domestic or international competition) are strongly encouraged to undertake the training as part of their personal development.
+Coaches who are coaching any competing athletes (whether in domestic or international competition) are strongly encouraged to undertake the training as part of their personal development.

 To Check medications use Global DRO